bocchino/AppleCore/README.md

   - `-d outdir`

     Set the output directory to outdir.
-All output files are written to that directory, and a new mappings list is created in the directory to describe the files.
-Any existing mappings list, and any existing files with the same name as an outpuf file, is destroyed.
-If no -d option is specified, the default is the current working directory.
+All output files, including any files specified by .TF directives, are written to that directory.
+If no -d option is specified, then the default is the current working directory.

   - `-i p1:...:pn`